rahulgopinath/rahulgopinath.github.io/_posts/2024-01-04-lstar-learning-regular-languages.markdown

 the best option is to try and learn the input specification.

-This particular research field which investigates how to learn the input specification of blackbox programs is called blackbox grammar inference or grammatical inference (see the note at the end for a discussion on other names).
-In this post, I will discuss one of the classic algorithms for learning the input specification calle L*.
-L* was invented by Dana Angluin in 1987 [^angluin1987].
-While the initial algorithm used what is called an equivalence query, which assumes that you can check the correctness of the learned grammar separate from yes/no oracle, Angluin updated this algorithm to make use of the PAC (Probably Approximately Correct) framework [^valiant1984] from Valiant in 1988 [^angluin1988].
+This particular research field which investigates how to learn the input specification of blackbox programs is called blackbox *grammar inference* or *grammatical inference* (see the **Note** at the end for a discussion on other names).
+In this post, I will discuss one of the classic algorithms for learning the input specification calle L\*.
+The L\* algorithm was invented by Dana Angluin in 1987 [^angluin1987].
+While the initial algorithm used what is called an equivalence query, which assumes that you can check the correctness of the learned grammar separate from yes/no oracle, Angluin in the same paper also talks about how to update this algorithm to make use of the PAC (*Probably Approximately Correct*) framework from Valiant [^valiant1984].
+Angluin expands on this further in 1988 [^angluin1988].

 #### Prerequisites